Santa’s Incredible Shrinking Key

 Merry Christmas to all of you who celebrate, and happy winter to those who don’t.

-3 comments on “Santa’s Incredible Shrinking Key”
+3 responses to “Santa’s Incredible Shrinking Key”

-Your parents must have been prescient to name you Shane — the male form of Shana, or beautiful, you shana punim, you.
+1. Your parents must have been prescient to name you Shane — the male form of Shana, or beautiful, you shana punim, you.
 (Shane is Hebrew for Gift from God.)

 I can relate.
 In my junior year of Catholic school, Vatican II rolled around and changed a helluva lot.
 Eveything I was going to hell for wasn’t a sin anymore, Latin was out, guitar masses were in, tradition was trashed.
-That’s when I began my Jewish journey. 🙂
+That’s when I began my Jewish journey. ๐Ÿ™‚

 While we don’t observe Christmas, we do take the holiday as another excuse to visit with various contingencies of my family, and eat, drink and make merry with them.
 However, when our kids were little, we always made sure to invite the family to our home for a Chanukah celebration, latkes and all.

-• shanegericke Reply
+shanegericke

-Karen, I didn’t know you’d joined the Jewish Brigade along with me 🙂 Mazel tav.
+Karen, I didn’t know you’d joined the Jewish Brigade along with me ๐Ÿ™‚ Mazel tav.
 That my parents named me Shane was prescient, because neither of them were religious other than being Christian, and picked the name from the cowboy movie starring Alan Ladd.
 How’s that for coincidence?

-Leave A Reply
+Leave a Reply

 Your email address will not be published.
 Required fields are marked *